dimkar121/DynaHash/README.md

 ## Running the artifact
 The source has been tested with Python version 3.12
 - Clone the repo
-- `main.py` and `main_db.py` showcase the operations of the pure in-memory version and the DB version,respectively.
+- `main.py` and `main_db.py` showcase the operations of the pure in-memory version and the DB version, respectively.
 - `main_db_T.py` which demonstrates both the in-memory and persistent operations of DynaHash.
 - `main_ACM_DBLP.py` which uses the paired data sets ACM and DBLP to perform linkage.
 - `main_Scholar_DBLP.py` which uses the paired data sets Google Scholar and DBLP to perform linkage.